Herbeumont Castle

 Herbeumont Castle, locally known as Château d'Herbeumont, lies above the village of the same name, in the province of Luxembourg in the Wallonia region in Belgium.

-In 1268 a Johan de Rochefort built Herbeumont Castle in a trapezoidal shape with corner towers, a keep incorporated in the gate building and with simple accommodations.
+In 1268, Johan de Rochefort built Herbeumont Castle, which had a trapezoidal layout with corner towers, a keep integrated into the gatehouse, and simple accommodations.

-During the 16th century the castle was altered to meet new standards because of the rise of new artillery; new terraces were laid out as cannon platforms, walls were strengthened and additional towers were built.
+During the 16th century, the castle was modified to adapt to new artillery advancements; new terraces were created as cannon platforms, walls were reinforced, and additional towers were constructed.

-From 1545 the domain of Herbeumont Castle was part of the German Holy Roman Empire and was seen as a buffer against France.
-In 1558 the castle was besieged by French troops for the first time.
+From 1545, the domain of Herbeumont Castle became part of the German Holy Roman Empire and was considered a buffer against France.
+In 1558, the castle was besieged by French troops for the first time.

-During the 30 Years' War (1618-1648) the castle was destroyed several times.
-In 1657 the castle was taken for the last time by Marshal De La Ferté who afterwards dismantled the fortifications on orders of Louis XIV of France.
+During the Thirty Years' War (1618-1648), the castle was destroyed multiple times.
+In 1657, it was finally captured by Marshal De La Ferté, who later dismantled the fortifications under orders from Louis XIV of France.

-In the past years the ruins were consolidated and although you can discuss how this was done, this is still a nice ruin.
+In recent years, the ruins of Herbeumont Castle have been stabilized, and although opinions differ on how this was done, it remains a noteworthy ruin.
 The castle ruins are freely accessible.

 Gallery